Opportunities and Reflections

 What can help?

-- Notice what you react to, both positively and negatively.
-What pulls at you?
+Notice what you respond to, both positively and negatively.
+What attracts you?
 What is unappealing?
 What are your fears, concerns?
 What are you passionate about?

-- Talk to Mike Hebbeler or Karen Manier about your reactions—thoughts, feelings, concerns.
+Talk to Felicia Johnson O’Brien about your responses—thoughts, feelings, concerns.
 We are here to help with the discernment process.

-- Talk to mentors, advisors, spiritual directors, Career Center staff, rectors, faculty as well family and friends.
+Talk to mentors, advisors, spiritual directors, Career Center staff, rectors, faculty, and family and friends.
 Ask for feedback about your strengths and challenges.
 One caveat: how others see you is helpful, but only as a means for recognizing what you know to be true about yourself.